 g.
-Right of Use assets and lease liability The Group has exercised judgement in determining the lease term as the nonimpact of options to extend or terminate the lease if it is reasonably certain to be exercised.
+Right of Use assets and lease liability The Group has exercised judgement in determining the lease term as the noncancellable term of the lease, together with the impact of options to extend or terminate the lease if it is reasonably certain to be exercised.